spectrocloud/librarium/docs/docs-content/getting-started/aws/scale-secure-cluster.md

 ```

 The output verifies that the UI pods have remained scheduled on their original node named `ip-10-0-1-133.ec2.internal`,
-while the other two pods have been moved to the second worker pool named `ip-10-0-1-32.ec2.internal`.
+while the other two pods have been moved to the node of the second worker pool named `ip-10-0-1-32.ec2.internal`.

 ```shell
 NAME                        READY   STATUS    RESTARTS      AGE   NODE